oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/11-upg-refresh-clone/upg-refresh-clone.md

 ## Task 1: Prepare your environment

 Refreshable clone PDB works via a database link.
-You must create a user, grant privileges and create a database link.
+You must create a user and grant privileges in the source non-CDB.
+Also, you must create a database link in the target CDB connecting to the source non-CDB.

 1. Set the environment to the source non-CDB database (*FTEX*) and connect.